Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Mitigation

 \section{Risk Mitigation}

-Given the complexity of AIPSE risks, existing URL-based detection~\cite{aung2019survey,asiri2023survey} primarily focuses on link analysis and overlooks contextual cues within the content that indicate reliability or intent, thus failing to refine the search result for users and reducing the effectiveness of AIPSE.
-Additionally, AIPSE tends to overly trust URLs claiming to be ``official'' without proper verification, increasing the risk of phishing.
-To mitigate the risk, we construct an agent that is able to utilize external tools to conduct defense, which aims to contain as much information as possible while ensuring the safety of the response.
+Given the complexity of AIPSE risks, existing URL-based detection~\cite{aung2019survey,asiri2023survey,DBLP:conf/uss/Liu0TLHD24} primarily focuses on URL analysis and overlooks contextual cues within the content (e.g., AIPSEs might cite both official and malicious websites in their responses).
+These cues indicate reliability or intent, thus, these methods fail to refine the search response for users and also reduce the effectiveness of AIPSE.
+Additionally, AIPSE tends to overly trust URLs claiming to be ``official'' without proper verification (as we mentioned in \Cref{sec:case_study_2}), increasing the risk of phishing.
+To mitigate the risk, we develop an agent-based defense framework for the current scenario.
+We construct an agent that is able to utilize external tools to conduct defense, which aims to contain as much information as possible while ensuring the safety of the response.
+The external tools contain a content refinement tool and three different URL detectors (XGBoost, PhishLLM, and HtmlLLM) tools based on GPT-4.1.
+Leveraging the inherent properties of agents, our framework enhances risk mitigation by integrating URL detectors.

-\mypara{Defender's Goal and Capability} We consider a defender that can capture the original search results returned by the AI search engine and encapsulate an agent that only returns the filtered results to the user.
-During the defense process, the agent may call detecting tools or query external LLMs to post-process the search result to make it more safe and reliable.
-Specifically, the defender's goal is to identify the potential risk and attach explicit refusal or risk warnings to the original output.
+\mypara{Defender's Goal and Capability} We consider a defender that can capture the original search results returned by the AIPSEs and encapsulate an agent that returns the filtered results to the user.
+For agent-based defense strategies, the agent may call detecting tools or query external LLMs to post-process the search results to make them safer and more reliable.
+Specifically, the defender's goal is to identify the potential risks and attach explicit refusals or risk warnings to the original output.
+In our defense scenario, a small ratio of false positives (classifying benign URLs as malicious URLs) has limited impact on the response quality, as many benign URLs remain usable.